machinat/sociably/website/docs/messenger-platform.md

 });
 ```

+Two thing to note here:

+1. `messengerExtensions` prop have to be `true`.
+2. `url` prop should link to the webview page with `platform=messenger` query.

-Now users will be automatically logged in with Messenger account in the webview.
-Check the [webview document](https://machinat.com/docs/embedded-webview) to learn more about webview.
+The users will be logged in with Messenger account in the webview.
+Check the [webview document](https://machinat.com/docs/embedded-webview) to learn more.

 ## Assets Manager

 [`MessengerAssetsManager`](https://machinat.com/api/classes/messenger_asset.messengerassetsmanager.html)
-service helps you to manage resources at Messenger platform, like attachment and
+service helps you to manage resources on the Messenger platform,
-persona.
-Make sure you have a state storage installed, and register `MessengerAssetsManager`
+like attachments and personas.

+To use it, you have to install a [state provider](./using-states) first.
-like this:
+Then register `MessengerAssetsManager` like this:

 ```ts {2,11-13,17}
 import { FileState } from '@machinat/dev-tools';